 Reach out to Loved Ones and Professionals

 When you lose a loved one, never be afraid to reach out to family, friends, and people you trust.
 You need a good support system around you, and friends and family are often the places to get it.
-Also stay open to the idea of counseling, because some people need it and can benefit a great deal from talk therapy and other types of support.
+Also stay open to the idea of counselling, because some people need it and can benefit a great deal from talk therapy and other types of support.

 Some people try to avoid talking to others because they don’t want to burden or inconvenience them, but in difficult times interact with other people and express your fears and worries along with your emotional pain helps you heal better.
 Allow others to do things for you until you feel you are able to.